MichaelHDesigns/Hodl-Cash/CONTRIBUTING.md

 When a pull request conflicts with the target branch, you may be asked to rebase it on top of the current target branch.
 The `git rebase` command will take care of rebuilding your commits on top of the new base.

-This project aims to have a clean git history, where code changes are only made in non-merge commits.
-This simplifies auditability because merge commits can be assumed to not contain arbitrary code changes.
-Merge commits should be signed, and the resulting git tree hash must be deterministic and reproducible.
+This project aims to have a clean git history, where code changes are only made in non-hodlcash commits.
+This simplifies auditability because hodlcash commits can be assumed to not contain arbitrary code changes.
+HodlCash commits should be signed, and the resulting git tree hash must be deterministic and reproducible.
 The script in [/contrib/verify-commits](/contrib/verify-commits) checks that.

 After a rebase, reviewers are encouraged to sign off on the force push.
 This should be relatively straightforward with the `git range-diff` tool explained in the [productivity notes](/doc/productivity.md#diff-the-diffs-with-git-range-diff).
-To avoid needless review churn, maintainers will generally merge pull requests that received the most review attention first.
+To avoid needless review churn, maintainers will generally hodlcash pull requests that received the most review attention first.

 Pull Request Philosophy
 -----------------------